nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * **Follow the steps in the recipe mentioned above to arrive at user stories for the product**, with your team members.  <span tags="m--cs2103"><span class="text-danger">If you don't follow the recipe mentioned above</span>, you could end up with a different set of user stories than otherwise.
   </span>

 * **User stories for what version?** At this stage, collect user stories to cover at least the final version you hope to deliver at the end of the semester.
-It is OK to go even beyond that %%(reason: we are simulating a project that will continue even after the semester is over)%%.{% if cs2103 or tic4002 %}<br>
+It is OK to go even beyond that %%(reason: we are simulating a project that will continue even after the semester is over)%%.{% if cs2103 %}<br>
   Do not omit user stories already covered by the features in AB3 %%i.e., the user story should be recorded even if AB3 already caters for it.%%{% endif %}

 * **How many user stories?** Aim to collect more user stories than you can deliver in the project. %%Aim to create at least 30 user stories.
 Include all 'obvious' ones you can think of but also look for 'non obvious' ones that you think are likely to be missed by other competing products.%%